AVGP/50linesofcode/post-raw/2018-02-28-writing-an-x86-hello-world-bootloader-with-assembly.md

 You might have wondered what happens when you press the "power" button on your computer.
 Well, without going into too much detail - after getting the hardware ready and launching the initial BIOS code to read the settings and check the system, the BIOS starts looking at the configured potential boot devices for something to execute.

 It does that by reading the first 512 bytes from the boot devices and checks if the last two of these 512 bytes contain a magic number (`0x55AA`).
 If that's what these last two bytes are, the BIOS moves the 512 bytes to the memory address `0x7c00` and treats whatever was at the beginning of the 512 bytes as code, the so-called **bootloader**.
 In this article we will write such a piece of code, have it print the text "Hello World!" and then go into an infinite loop.
+Real bootloaders usually load the actual operating system code into memory, change the CPU into the so-called [*protected mode*](https://en.wikipedia.org/wiki/Protected_mode) and run the actual operating system code.

 ## A primer on x86 assembly with the GNU assembler